Nuclear weapons testing: History

 The first atomic test, "Trinity", took place on July 16, 1945.

-The Sedan test of 1962 was an experiment by the United States in using nuclear weapons to excavate large amounts of earth.
+The Sedan test of 1962 was an experiment by the United States in using nuclear devices to excavate large amounts of earth.

 Kytoon balloons were used on Indian Springs Air Force Base, Nevada, April 20, 1952, to get exact weather information during atomic test periods.

 Yield

 The yield of atomic and thermonuclear weapons is typically measured in kilotons or megatons TNT equivalent.
-Thermonuclear (fusion/fission by Teller-Ulam design) bombs, often mesaured in megatons, can be hundreds of times stronger than their atomic (fission only) counterparts measured only in kilotons.
+Thermonuclear (fusion/fission by Teller-Ulam design) bombs, often measured in megatons, can be hundreds of times stronger than their atomic (fission only) counterparts measured only in kilotons.

 In the US context, it was decided during the Manhattan Project that yield measured in tons of TNT equivalent could be imprecise.
 This comes from the range of experimental values of the energy content of TNT, ranging from 900 to 1100 cal/g.
 There was also the issue of which ton to use, as short tons, long tons, and metric tonnes all had different values.
 It was decided that one kiloton would be equivalent to 1e12 cal exactly, (the equivalent of 1000 cal/g if the metric tonne were used).